Exceptional Tannaka groups only arise from cubic threefolds: How to rule out the Tannaka group E7

 where $Q$ is a simple perverse sheaf of generic rank one on its support $X+X$ and~$R$ is either zero or a semisimple perverse sheaf with strictly smaller support.
-Note that $R$ cannot be a skyscraper sheaf, as $\delta_X \ast \delta_X$ contains by adjunction only skyscrapers of the form $\delta_a$ for $a \in A(\bbC)$ such that $X = p - X$.
-Since $X$ is nondivisible, there is at most one such skyscraper sheaf and it enters $T_+(\delta_X)$.
+Note that~$R$ cannot be a skyscraper sheaf: By adjunction~\cite[cor.~1]{WeissauerBNSheaves}, any skyscraper summand of $\delta_X \ast \delta_X$ is supported at a point $a \in A(\bbC)$ with $X = a - X$, but since $X$ is nondivisible, there is at most one such skyscraper sheaf and it enters $T_+(\delta_X)$.

 To show that $R= 0$, we argue by contradiction: Suppose $R\neq 0$.
 The support $Y=\Supp(R)$ has dimension $e=\dim Y < 2d = \dim X + X$.
 For general $y\in Y$ we have

 for the fiber $F = f^{-1}(y)$.
 This nonvanishing forces $2 \dim F \ge 2d-e$.
 On the other hand